jbrunton/bechdel-lists/README.md

     docker-compose -f docker-compose.yml up

-To test anything that requires a database connection you'll need to specify your own database, as docker-compose won't run its own postgres container in production.
+To test anything that requires a database connection you'll need to use your own database, as docker-compose won't run its own postgres container in production.
 You can specify a database with the POSTGRES_CONNECTION environment variable:

     export POSTGRES_CONNECTION=postgres://my_user:my_password@host.docker.internal:5432/my_test_db
     docker-compose -f docker-compose.yml up

+You can create and configure the database as usual (i.e. with `docker-compose run api npm run db:create`, etc).